New user tutorial with QEMU

 In this tutorial, we will launch an Ubuntu cloud image in a virtual machine that uses cloud-init to pre-configure the system during boot.

-The goal of this tutorial is to provide a minimal demonstration of cloud-init, which you can then use as a development environment to test your cloud-init configurations locally before launching to the cloud.
+The goal of this tutorial is to provide a minimal demonstration of cloud-init, which you can then use as a development environment to test your cloud-init configuration locally before launching it to the cloud.

 Why QEMU?

 QEMU is a cross-platform emulator capable of running performant virtual machines.
-QEMU is used at the core of a broad range of production operating system deployments and open source software projects (including libvirt, LXD, and vagrant) and is capable of running Windows, Linux, and Unix guest operating systems.
-While QEMU is flexibile and feature-rich, we are using it because of the broad support it has due to its broad adoption and ability to run on *nix-derived operating systems.
+QEMU is used at the core of a range of production operating system deployments and open source software projects (including libvirt, LXD, and vagrant).
+It is capable of running Windows, Linux, and Unix guest operating systems.
+While QEMU is flexibile and feature-rich, we are using it because it is widely supported and able to run on *nix-derived operating systems.

 $ sudo apt install qemu-system-x86

-If you are not using Ubuntu, you can visit QEMU’s install instructions for additional information.
+If you are not using Ubuntu, you can visit QEMU’s install instructions to see details for your system.

 $ mkdir temp